RainbowJM/real-time-web/README.md

 - [X] User can see the current score of the users
 - [X] Chats are saved
 - [X] User can see the time when the message was send
+- [X] User can see the previous messages that were send in the chat

 #### Should have
 - [X] Works on Ipad